k-mcc/k-mcc/README.md

 ### Hi there! 👋

 I study computer science and environmental sciences at the University of Virginia.
-I'm especially passionate about creating technology that combats climate change.
+I'm especially passionate about creating technology that works towards environmental justice and combats climate change.
 Here, you can find a few of my personal projects:

 - Currently, I'm perfecting [a website](https://github.com/k-mcc/medication-schedule) where surgical patients can generate a timetable to track their post-op medications.
 I built the website using HTML, CSS, JavaScript, and PHP.
 - In December, I created [a program](https://github.com/k-mcc/art) that generates a dynamic visual representation of any given musical artist using Java Swing and an API for song lyrics.